constantcopyandwork/constantcopyandwork/content/en/blog/6-ways-sor-can-improve-your-charlotte-mason-narration/index.md

 <p class="hljs">“Peter got down very quietly off the wheelbarrow, and started running as fast as he could go, along a straight walk behind some black-currant bushes.<br><br>Mr. McGregor caught sight of him at the corner, but Peter did not care.
 He slipped underneath the gate, and was safe at last in the wood outside the garden.”</p>

 Who slipped under the gate?
-To most good readers, it seems clear that “he**” refers to Peter.
+To most good readers, it seems clear that “**he**” refers to Peter.
 But to poor readers, the **anaphora** might not be that obvious.
 We need to **explicitly** instruct readers and provide plenty of practice.
 That way we can help beginners figure out to which words or phrases the pronouns are referring.

 #### Even more practice